gardener-attic/component-cli/docs/reference/components-cli_remote_push.md

 push [path to component descriptor]
 - The cli will read all necessary parameters from the component descriptor.

-push [baseurl] [componentname] [version] [path to component descriptor]
+push [baseurl] [componentname] [Version] [path to component descriptor]
-- The cli will add the baseurl as repository context and validate the name and version.
+- The cli will add the baseurl as repository context and validate the name and Version.

 ```